Persona 4 Arena Ultimax: Plot

+Episode P4

 At midnight the day after the P-1 Grand Prix concludes, the TV in Yu's room suddenly starts airing the Midnight Channel, showing a promotion for the P-1 Climax and an image of Mitsuru, Aigis, Akihiko, and Fuuka crucified, with General Teddie announcing the world's end within one hour.
 A black out then occurs throughout Inaba and the whole town is surrounded by red fog.
+Naoto, who had recently learned about the previous Dark Hour which the Shadow Operatives previously involved as S.E.E.S. confirmed that the said incident has return.
 The Investigation Team starts facing Shadows that steal fragments of their enemies' Personas upon their defeat.

 Yu, Yosuke, and Chie reach Yasogami and are approached by Sho, who announces himself as the culprit behind the P-1 Grand Prix and P-1 Climax.
 Tohru Adachi, whom they had believed to be imprisoned, also appears and give cryptic clues regarding Sho's intentions to them.
 At Tartarus, they once again encounter Sho and defeat him, but are overpowered by his other self, Minazuki.
 Minazuki reveals he has gathered enough Persona fragments to summon a malevolent entity that will destroy the world.
 Now reunited with their teammates and the Shadow Operatives, they pursue him through Tartarus, but are assaulted by a huge group of Shadows, forcing the group to let Yu confront Sho alone.
 At the top of the tower, Yu stops Sho from killing Adachi and fights Minazuki, emerging victorious.
 General Teddie, revealing himself to be Hi-no-Kagutsuchi, possesses Sho's body and fights Yu.
 With Adachi's help, they are able to kill Kagutsuchi.
 As Tartarus collapses, Elizabeth transports everyone to the TV World where Yu reunites with his friends who all set up to find a new path in their futures.